 Accommodation and transport services overseas

-The majority of overseas accommodation, overseas transport (including transfers) and other holiday services provided overseas are not equipped to cater for the needs of many disabled holidaymakers.
-Furthermore the natural terrain and the layout of some resorts can sometimes make life difficult for wheelchair users.
+Depending on the nature of any disability, some of our overseas accommodation, overseas transport (including transfers) and other holiday services or facilities provided overseas may not automatically be able to cater for the needs of some disabled holidaymakers.

 Passengers with a disability or reduced mobility or medical condition travelling by air